 I thought she’d say it as if she was revealing a secret, the magician’s trick, but she shared this casually, just another piece of information.
 I squeezed her hand, out of love and anger, terrible, unreasonable anger that I forced down to join the hordes of green that I’d collected.

-A Conversation with Vivian Parkin DeRosa
+A Conversation between Vivian Parkin DeRosa and Courtney Felle

 1. Your piece “green” invokes a strong visual image of the color green that then forms a series of shifting comparisons that drive the narrative.
 How do you view the role of imagery and simile in writing, in “green” specifically and in other pieces more generally?